ibm-cloud-docs/apps/tutorials/tutorial_mobile.md

 1. Go to the [{{site.data.keyword.cloud_notm}} App Development console](https://{DomainName}/developer/appservice/starter-kits){: external}.
 1. Type `mobile` in the search bar to filter the list of starter kits.
-1. Select a mobile starter kit, such as `Mobile App with Push Notifications`.
+1. Select a mobile starter kit to view details about it.
-1. On the starter kit overview page, click **Create app**.
+1. Select the **Create** tab.
 1. On the App details page for the starter kit, enter a name for your app, and select a resource group.
 If a resource group doesn't exist, you must [create one](https://{DomainName}/account/resource-groups){: external}.
 1. Optional.
 Provide tags to classify your app.
 For more information, see [Working with tags](/docs/resources?topic=resources-tag).
 1. Select your language.
 For this tutorial, select **iOS Swift**.
 Some starter kits might be available in only one language.